mozmeao/www-admin/docs/index.md

 The directory layout and file names have meaning:

-    content/                     # folder for all of the data home/                    # one folder per bedrock page card_1.en-US.md      # card named "card_1" in "en-US" locale card_1.de.md         # same card but in "de" locale the_dude.en-US.md    # card named "the_dude"
+    content/                       # folder for all of the data home/                      # one folder per bedrock page card_1/                # one folder per card

-    static/                      # folder for all static assets img/                     # img folder in case we ever need other kinds home/                # folder per page (not required) dude-abides.jpg  # image referenced from "image: home/dude-abides.jpg" in card
+                en-US.md           # card named "card_1" in "en-US" locale
+                de.md              # same card but in "de" locale fancy.png          # image referenced as "image: fancy.png" in .md file(s)
+                fancy-high-res.png # image retuired if "include_highres_image: true" in .md file(s)
+            the_dude/
+                en-US.md           # card named "the_dude" in "en-US"
+                abide.jpg          # image referenced from "image: abide.jpg" in .md file

-Images should also go into the `img` folder, but the structure under that can be whatever makes the most sense to you.
-Having at least a folder per page name that matches that of the data seems like a good first layer.
-The `home` directory under `content` above is important however, because it is the name by which you'll refer to all of the cards for that page when you fetch them in a bedrock view.
+The `home` directory under `content` above is important, because it is the name by which you'll refer to all of the cards for that page when you fetch them in a bedrock view.
+The next folder down (e.g. `card_1`) is also important as that's the name you'll use in your template where you'd like to output that card.
+See the [bedrock docs on this][] for more details.

 ## Data File Structure